 The normal resting position of the contact lens is over the cornea.
 It may occasionally drift from the center of the eye and relocate.
 It may relocate over the sclera, in various parts of the eye socket, or under the upper eyelid.
 Thorough exploration of all aspects is essential when evaluating an individual for the presence of contact lenses prior to their removal.
 Inspect under the lower eyelid margin and eversion of the upper eyelid.
 This requires double eversion of the eyelid for identification and retrieval (Chapter 185).5 Failure to adequately perform this examination can lead to the mistaken belief that a contact lens does not exist.
 A contact lens that remains in place acts as a foreign body and can lead to chronic irritation, inflammation, and development of a mass.
 Mass development from a retained contact lens typically occurs in the upper fornix of the eyelid.5

 Contact lenses must be removed from any patient who is unconscious or suffers an ocular injury.
 Remove contact lenses before fluorescein stain is used to examine the eye.
 Fluorescein can permanently stain the contact lens material.
 Give patients the opportunity to remove their own contact lenses if there are no contraindications (i.e., immobilization or ocular trauma).
-Patients are usually quite adept at removing ...
+Patients are usually quite ...